Deiivid/ComposeGlass/README.txt

 📌 License

-ComposeGlass is released under the MIT License.
+ComposeGlassmorphism is released under the MIT License.

 MIT License